Committing to Bubbles: Finding the Critical Configuration on the Lattice: Simulation Methodology

 \section{Simulation Methodology}

 For our simulations, we consider a $\mathbb{Z}_2$-symmetric scalar potential, where the zero-temperature vacuum expectation value of the scalar field $\phi$ spontaneously breaks the $\mathbb{Z}_2$ symmetry where $\phi \to -\phi$.
 Then as the temperature decreases, the finite-temperature effective potential $V_T(\phi)$ induces a phase transition from $\phi_{\rm FV} = 0$ to $|\phi|= \phi_{\rm TV} \equiv \phi_{\rm vev} >0$.
-Building on past lattice simulations~\cite{Dutka:2025oqt}, and due to past familiarity, we choose to simulate the following effective potential on the lattice
+Building on past lattice simulations~\cite{Dutka:2025oqt}\footnote{See~\cite{Batini:2023zpi} as an alternative example of employing real-time lattice dynamics of bubble nucleation in $3+1$ dimensions.}, and due to past familiarity, we choose to simulate the following effective potential on the lattice

 This type of potential can naturally arise in supercooled phase transition theories, such as some SUSY theories with a tachyonic instability stabilised by higher-order terms.
 The parameters in~\cref{eq:4d-pot} should be understood as simulation parameters with thermal effects included, as the zero-temperature theory will have negative curvature at the origin.